 This bit is set to a "1" after a total power failure.
-This is a read only bit that is set by hardware (ISL1209 internally) when the device powers up after having lost all power to the device.
+This is a read only bit that is set by hardware (ISL1209 internally) when the device powers up after having lost all power to the device (both V{DD} and V{BAT} go to 0V).
 The bit is set regardless of whether V{DD} or V{BAT} is applied first.
 The loss of only one of the supplies does not set the RTCF bit to "1".
+On power up after a total power failure, all registers are set to their default states and the clock will not increment until at least one byte is written to the clock register.
 The first valid write to the RTC section after a complete power failure resets the RTCF bit to "0" (writing one byte is sufficient).